UkiMiawz/ukimiawz.github.com/_posts/2012-07-04-wpf-descriptions-in-enumerations.md

 'Credits : http://www.vbforums.com/showthread.php?t=550710'

-This function will gets the '<Description>' attribute of an enum constant, if any.
+This function will gets the 'Description' attribute of an enum constant, if any.
 Otherwise it gets the string name of the enum member.

             Public Shared Function GetEnumDescription(ByVal EnumConstant As [Enum]) As String